PREVENT / PREPARE / RESPOND / RESTORE

 Monitoring & communicating impacts in complex social & environmental settings

-Rosie Foster, Environment Agency
+Rosie Foster, Senior Advisor Environment Incidents and Emergency Planning, Environment Agency

 The criteria applied for environmental monitoring and the difficulties faced in challenging compensation scenarios